-All employees must follow the following safe practices to minimize the spread of COVID-19 or other communicable diseases in the workplace:
+All employees must commit to the following safe practices to minimize the spread of COVID-19 or other communicable diseases in the workplace:

-- 1. Complete a daily electronic health screening form before reporting to work. - a.
-If an employee does not pass the Health Screening, the employee is responsible to immediately notify their supervisor and should not report to the workplace until they have received further guidance and clearance from the Hope Healthline. - b.
-Employees are not required to quarantine for symptoms if they are consistent with a chronic or seasonal condition that is documented by a medical provider and submitted to their employee file.
-However, symptoms should be reported to the Hope Healthline as COVID symptoms may appear as symptoms the employee may normally experience.
-The employee may be required to test under the Hope Healthline's direction. - c.
-Full-time live-in employees (HACs) are required to complete the electronic health screening once per week.
-If there is a change in health status, a health screening form must be completed immediately and the supervisor notified. - d.
-Employees who work remotely are not required to complete a daily health screening. - 2.
+- 1. Assess their health status by checking for any symptoms of illness before reporting to work. - a.
+If an employee has any symptoms of illness, the employee is responsible to immediately notify their supervisor and should not report to the workplace until they have received further guidance and clearance from the Hope Healthline. - b.
+In the case of an employee's chronic illness or condition that results in symptoms similar to known COVID-19 symptoms, an employee may obtain documentation of the condition from a medical provider and isolation or testing may be waived by the Hope Healthline.
+This documentation must be submitted to the Human Resources department for placement in the employee's medical file. - 2.
 Frequently wash hands with soap and water for at least 20 seconds.
 When soap and running water are unavailable, use an alcohol-based hand rub with at least 60% alcohol.
 Follow universal precautions as trained to annually in Bloodborne Pathogens training. - 3.
-Wear a face mask properly at all times, except during meal or break times where physical distancing can be maintained. - a.
-Full-time live-in employees (HACs) are not required to wear a mask while on duty. - b.
-A K95 or similar close-fitting mask as well as additional personal protective equipment (PPE) may be required for all staff in environments under quarantine or isolation under the direction of the Hope Healthline or Medical Director. - 4.
+Employees are encouraged to wear a face mask while working.
+Masks are no longer required in the workplace at this time, with the exception of the following: - a.
+Masks are required to be worn when providing close personal care services; which is consistent with requirements to wear gloves, gowns, eye protection or other relevant personal protective equipment (PPE) when providing these services. - b.
+Employees may be required to wear a mask at the request of a guardian, support recipient, support team, or Home Alliance or other relevant stakeholder.
+This may be due to the risk level of person(s) served which may require extra diligence in ensuring recipient safety. - c.
+A K95 or similar close-fitting mask as well as additional personal protective equipment (PPE) may be required for employees in environments under quarantine or isolation under the direction of the Hope Healthline or Medical Director. - 4.
 Maintain six feet of social distance when possible.
-Employees should avoid physical contact when possible when not providing direct care services. - 5.
+Employees should avoid prolonged physical contact when not providing direct care services. - 5.
 Avoid touching eyes, nose, or mouth with unwashed hands. - 6.
 Follow appropriate respiratory etiquette, which includes covering for coughs and sneezes.

 - 7. Employee must ensure they have personal protective equipment such as gloves, face mask, and gowns if required.
-Hope will provide these to employees but employees have a responsibility to report to their supervisor if these have not been made available to them in order to work safely. - 8.
-Disinfect work surfaces a minimum of once per day with an appropriate cleaning solution. - 9.
-Follow Hope's travel policies for all out-of-state travel and provide necessary details to the supervisor for approval before travel.
+Hope will provide these to employees, but employees have a responsibility to report to their supervisor if these have not been made available to them in order to work safely. - 8.
+Disinfect frequently touched surfaces with an appropriate cleaning solution.